How to set a Record

 The Test-Lab-Template document is to be read in conjunction with the CCC requirement document V-3.5, including Annex B.

 In case of conflict between documents, specially concerning measurements and deadlines, the CCC-Test-Template document is the rule.

 CIVL has no time to update the CCC requirement document right now.
 This will be done in time for the coming Plenary.

 On this day, April 6, 113 pilots from 18 countries are selected and 7 pilots are on the waiting list.
 The pilots status is published here.

 Seating around the diner table, from right to left, Ms Gudmundsson, Agust Gudmundsson (CIVL President), John Grubbstrom (FAI President), the Governor of Bali, the Chief of the Indonesian Air Force (also President of the NAC) and the Indonesian Olympic Committee President.
 Bali’s Governor invited all Delegates and friends to a very nice reception.
-A good time for explaining to the top Officials the issues of our sport and for trying to save Bali’s flying sites from the overdevelopment of the island.
-This is also what Plenaries are for: help the developement of our disciplines in inviting nations.

 In 2011, the qualification criteria for all Category 1 hang gliding events were modified by the Plenary.
 The idea was to make criteria harder, so safety would be improved.
 Unfortunately, the Plenary did not realize that the new requirements, if adapted to Class 1 championships, are just not working for Class 2, 5 and Sport, and for Women Class 1 specific championships.